-To help reduce poverty and inequality within indonesia by improving basic service provision to poor and vulnerable communities in less developed regions GOAL END OF PROGRAM OUTCOMES (EOPO) 102 10 5 108 Central agencies Central agencies Selected provincial and Selected provincial and Strengthened Increased participation improve the subnational policy and regulatory district governments better use PFM for the provision of basic improve the district governments and influence of integration and governance of key data increasingly utilize evidence on women women, people with disabilities and INTERMEDIATE OUTCOMES (IO) with disabilities and vulnerable groups and/ environment on services that meet people with disabilities or their representative in sub-national planning and decision-making public Financial planning, budgeting, the MSS. and vulnerable vulnerable groups in Management (PFM) and the implementation of Minimum Service monitoring and evaluating the delivery of basic their planning and processes.
+To help reduce poverty and inequality within Indonesia by improving basic service provision to poor and vulnerable communities in less developed region: END OF PROGRAM OUTCOMES (EOPO) 10 2 Central agencies Central agencies Selected provincial and Selected provincial and Strengthened district governments better use PFM for the provision of basic improve the subnational policy improve the district governments government and influence of integration and governance of key data increasingly utilize evidence on wome women, people with disabilities and INTERMEDIATE and regulatory OUTCOMES (IO) with disabilities and vulnerable groups and/ environment on for subnational use in services that meet people with disabilities or their representative in sub-national planning and decision-making public Financial planning, budgeting, the MSS. and vulnerable vulnerable groups in Management (PFM) and the implementation of Minimum Service monitoring and evaluating the delivery of basic sub-national planning and decision-making their planning and processes. processes.
 Standards (MSS). service. budget decisions.
-103 106 109 Central agencies increasingly apply GEDSI analysis Senior leaders in selected provincial and district Village level information systems provide and evidence in preparing their policies, plans and budgets to ensure the needs of women, people with disabilities and vulnerable groups are governments better recognize, measure and plan for the specific service delivery needs of all citizens. addressed.
+103 10 6 10 9 Central agencies increasingly apply GEDSI analysis Senior leaders in selected provincial and district Village level information systems provide and evidence in preparing their policies, plans and budgets to ensure the needs of women, people with disabilities and vulnerable groups are governments better recognize, measure and plan for the specific service delivery needs of all citizens. information on the needs of vulnerable groups addressed.